rtsao/csjs/README.md

 ### Full power of JavaScript in your CSS

 * Real, full-fledged JavaScript
-* Obviates the need for Sass/LESS
+* Obviates the need for Sass/Less or other preprocessors
  * Proper imports/require
  * Real variables, functions, loops, etc.
  * As extensible as JavaScript itself